QubitProducts/bamboo/README.md

 A deb package will be generated in `./builder` directory.
 You can copy to server or publish to your own apt repository.

-The deb package deploys:
+The example deb package deploys:

-* Upstart job `bamboo-server`, e.g. upstart assumes `/var/bamboo/production.json` is configured correctly.
+* Upstart job [`bamboo-server`](https://github.com/QubitProducts/bamboo/blob/master/builder/bamboo-server), e.g. upstart assumes `/var/bamboo/production.json` is configured correctly.
 * Application directory is under `/opt/bamboo/`
 * Configuration and logs is under `/var/bamboo/`
+* Log file is rotated automatically

 ## Development and Contribution